 Azrieli Town, Tel Aviv - The land, the area of which is approx. 10,000 sqm, was purchased in October 2012 and construction commenced in September 2016.
-In December 2020, a Form 4 was obtained for the car parks, for the office tower of approx. 50,000 sqm and for the retail areas of approx. 4,000 sqm expected to be occupied upon completion of the residential tower, which will consist of approx. 210 rental apartments and is under construction.
-As of the Report Release Date, the Company has signed agreements for the lease of nearly 100% of the leasable office space in the project and tenants are in the midst of moving into the offices in the project.
+In December 2020, a Form 4 was obtained for the car parks, for the office tower of approx. 50,000 sqm (which is nearly fully occupied) and for the retail areas of approx. 4,000 sqm expected to be occupied upon completion of the residential tower, which will consist of approx. 210 rental apartments and is under construction.
+As of the Report Release Date, the Company has signed agreements for the lease of approx. 100% of the leasable office space in the project.
 The project is located in proximity to the train stations in central Tel Aviv and to the future light rail station, and the Emek Bracha Bridge, which is planned to be built in the area, will connect the eastern side of the city with the city center, passing through the project.

 The Group is promoting a change of the zoning plan to increase the building rights in the complex.
 In May 2019, the Local Committee discussed the objections in connection with a zoning plan for the addition of retail and hospitality areas totaling approx. 24,000 sqm (gross).
 The committee discussed the objections and decided to approve the publication of the plan for validation.
-In July 2019, an administrative appeal was filed against the plan, which was heard in January 2020, and in August 2020, a decision was received denying the administrative appeal that had been filed against the plan.
+In July 2019, an administrative appeal was filed against the plan, which was heard in January 2020.
+In August 2020, a decision was issued denying the administrative appeal that had been filed against the plan.
+The Company is currently acting to fulfill the conditions for approval of the plan in the Official Gazette.

 "Palace Lehavim" Senior Home - The land, the area of which is approx. 28,300 sqm, was purchased in December 2014 and construction commenced in August 2016.
-The project consists of a senior home for the elderly demographic with approx. 350 senior housing units and an LTC unit, as well as related facilities, such as a swimming pool, sports center and retail areas of up to approx. 1,500 sqm.
-In May 2020, a Form 4 was obtained in respect of the construction of Phase A of the project, which consists of 240 senior housing units and also in respect of the retail areas, and lease-up of the project commenced.
-In July 2020, a Form 4 was obtained in respect of the LTC unit (approx. 5 thousand sqm) and the Company is in advanced stages of construction of Phase B of the project.
+The project consists of a senior home for the elderly demographic with approx. 350 apartments and an LTC unit, as well as related facilities, such as a swimming pool, sports center and retail areas of up to approx. 1,500 sqm.
+In May 2020, a Form 4 was obtained in respect of the construction of Phase A of the project, which consists of 240 apartments, and in respect of the retail areas.
+In July 2020, a Form 4 was obtained in respect of the LTC unit (approx. 5 thousand sqm).
+Phase A of the project is in advanced stages of resident move-ins and the Company is in advanced stages of construction of Phase B of the project, marketing of which has commenced.